hnx8/DapperAid/README.md

 }
 ```
 - Members declared as "Property" are subject to automatic SQL generation / execution.
+  - A Readonly-property can only be specified as a Where-clause-column or update value.
+  - A Writeonly-Property can only be specified as a Selection column.
 - See [About Table Attributes](#attributes) for attribute details.

 ## Operation example